floydspace/effect-presentations/scripts/04-effect-for-beginners.md

 ```

 notes:
 Here we have 3 functions which each take and return a number.
-Using pipe we apply them one at a time, feeding the output of one as the input to the next and ending up with out final result.
+Using pipe we apply them one at a time, feeding the output of one as the input to the next and ending up with our final result.

 Pipe allows us to use functions in a clear left to right or top to down order instead of confusing deeply nested function calls.